 Bio-Identical Hormone Replacement

 Pellets are very easy to insert in the office under a local anesthetic.
 They are generally inserted every 3-5 months subcutaneously in the upper buttock using a very small incision.
 The pellets usually cannot be felt under the skin and do not need to be removed as they will dissolve entirely.
 They are similar in size to a large grain of rice.
 It is recommended that patients avoid vigorous exercise for 48 hours following insertion.
 Complications are generally minor and can include bruising, bleeding, infection and extrusion of the pellets.
-The risk of complications is rare however and this is a well tolerated procedure.
-The rare patient may develop a localized area of redness and itching with insertion of a testosterone pellet.
+The risk of complications is rare, however, and this is a well-tolerated procedure.
+Infrequently, a patient may develop a localized area of redness and itching with insertion of a testosterone pellet.
 This may be managed with oral Benadryl and can sometimes indicate adrenal insufficiency.
 Antibiotics may be necessary for patients with diabetes or a history of joint replacement.

 Hormone levels are tested prior to insertion of the pellets to determine what medication and strength are appropriate for each patient.
 Levels are repeated 4 weeks following insertion and then again 3 months following insertion to determine appropriate timing for replacement.
 After the first year of therapy, it is generally not necessary to repeat the hormone levels more than once or twice per year unless there are other changes in health history or symptoms.
 It is extremely important that annual examinations, yearly breast examinations and mammograms are kept up to date while being treated with any hormone therapy, including pellets.